stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 ## Input and output

-The SCP protocol outputs a series of _values_ each associated with a consecutively numbered _slot_.
-The goal is for all non-faulty nodes to reach _agreement_ on the output value of each slot, after which the effects of the value--generally a batch of transactions to be applied to a replicated state machine--cannot be reversed.

-SCP pauses 5 seconds between slots.
-This pause allows the cost of consensus to be amortized over an arbitrary-sized batch of operations.
-During the pause, nodes collect transactions and other inputs so as to devise candidate values for the next slot.
-SCP calls upon higher-layer software to supply such a candidate value at some nodes.
+SCP produces a series of output _values_ for consecutively numbered _slots_.
+At the start of a slot, higher-layer software on each node supplies a candidate input value.
+SCP's goal is to ensure that non-faulty nodes agree on one or a combination of nodes' input values for the slot's output.
+5 seconds after completing one slot, the protocol runs again for the next slot.

+A value typically encodes a set of actions to apply to a replicated state machine.
+During the pause between slots, nodes to accumulate the next set of actions, thus amortizing the cost of consensus over arbitrarily many individual state machine operations.

-In practice, only one or a small number of nodes supply candidate values for a slot; other nodes do not impact what candidate values are considered for the slot.
-A node's probability of supplying a candidate value for any given slot depends on the fraction of peer's quorum slices in which it appears, as well how the current slot number and history perturb a cryptographic hash of nodes' public keys.
+In practice, only one or a small number of nodes' input values actually affect the output value for any given slot.
+As discussed in (#nomination), which nodes' input values to use depends on a cryptographic hash of the slot number, output history, and node public keys.
+A node's chances of affecting the output value depend on how often it appears in other nodes' quorum slices.

-From SCP's perspective, values are just opaque byte arrays whose interpretation is left to higher-layer applications.
+From SCP's perspective, values are just opaque byte arrays whose interpretation is left to higher-layer software.
 However, SCP requires a _combining function_ that reduces multiple candidate values into a single _composite_ value.
-When nodes nominate multiple values for a slot, SCP nodes invoke this combining function to converge on a single composite value.
+When nodes nominate multiple values for a slot, SCP nodes invoke this function to converge on a single composite value.
 By way of example, in an application where values consist of sets of transactions, the combining function could take the union of transaction sets.
 Alternatively, if values represent a timestamp and a set of transactions, the combining function might pair the highest nominated timestamp with the transaction set that has the highest hash value.

 # Protocol